Arizona State vs. Utah NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Arizona State and its opponents have scored at least 51 points or more only one time this year.
+- Arizona State and its opponents have scored at least 51 points or more just one time this year.

 - Utah's games have gone over 51 points in two opportunities this season.